Pennsylvania State University: Death of Timothy Piazza

 On February 2, 2017, Timothy Piazza, a pledge of the Beta Theta Pi fraternity located off-campus in State College, died while undergoing hazing activities at the fraternity.
-Eighteen members of the Penn State Beta Theta Pi fraternity were charged in connection with Piazza's death, and the fraternity was closed and banned indefinitely.
+Eighteen members of Penn State's Beta Theta Pi fraternity were initially charged in connection with Piazza's death, and the fraternity was closed and banned indefinitely.
+In July 2024, the fraternity president and vice president & pledge master each pleaded guilty to 14 misdemeanor counts of hazing and a misdemeanor count of recklessly endangering another person.

-The Penn State Nittany Lions football Head Athletic Trainer played a large role in the organizing and facilitating of hazing pledges between the 2016 and 2017 academic school years.

-Coronavirus

-On January 24, 2020, Penn State announced it was monitoring an outbreak of COVID-19 as it had begun to spread inside of the United States.
-In February, Penn State restricted travel to China, Italy and Japan as well as requiring students returning from level 3 countries to be quarantined.
-During Spring Break, on March 11, 2020, Penn State canceled all in-person classes at its 20 campuses until at least April 3, which was later extended to the remainder of their spring and summer semesters.

 Campuses

 University Park

-The largest of the university's 24 campuses, University Park is located in State College borough and College Township in Centre County, near the geographic center of the state.
-Its dedicated ZIP code is 16802.
+The largest of the university's 24 campuses, Penn State University Park is located in State College and College Township in Centre County, in central Pennsylvania.
+Its dedicated ZIP Code is 16802.
 With an undergraduate acceptance rate of 49 percent, it is the most selective campus in the Penn State system.
-It is one of the most selective schools in the state of Pennsylvania, according to various publications.
+The university ranks among the most selective schools in Pennsylvania, according to various publications.
 During the fall 2018 semester, 40,363 undergraduate students and 5,907 graduate students were enrolled at University Park.
 Of those, 46.5 percent were female and 42.4 percent were non-Pennsylvania residents.

 The University Park campus is centrally located at the junction of Interstate 99/U.S. Route 220 and U.S. Route 322, and is due south of Interstate 80.
 Before the arrival of the Interstates, University Park was a short distance from the Lock Haven – Altoona branch line of the Pennsylvania Railroad.
 The last run of long-distance trains from Buffalo or Harrisburg through Lock Haven was in 1971.
 Today, the nearest Amtrak passenger rail access is in Tyrone, 25 miles to the southwest.
 Intercity bus service to University Park is provided by Fullington Trailways, Greyhound Lines, Megabus, and OurBus.
-The University Park Airport, serving four regional airlines, is near University Park.
+The State College Regional Airport, serving two regional airlines, is near University Park.